-December 16, 1802, Lexington incorporated its 1st bank, the Kentucky Insurance Company.
+December 16, 1802, the 1st organized form of banking in Kentucky incorporated its 1st bank, the Kentucky Insurance Company.
 The bank failed in the general depression of 1818.
-The Squire’ Sketches of Lexington by J. Winston Coleman, Jr.; pg: 24
+The Squire’s Sketches of Lexington by J. Winston Coleman, Jr.; pg: 24

 Localtonians wish a Happy Birthday to Stoney Point native, John Fox, born in 1862 in Bourbon County.
 As an author, John had many honors in his lifetime, including membership in the National Institute of Arts and Letters in 1899 and a medal for his literary contributions from the Emperor of Japan.
 His dedication and lobbying led to the passing of the Federal Copyright Act.